 Suesann E Sepela, President

 I graduated from Forest Park High School in 1980 which was more than 10 years before Greenhills and Forest Park combined (1991).
 Even though there were two separate schools with a friendly rivalry, we played sports together, we went to church together, we went to parties together.
-Even though it is 40 years later and I’m well into my 50’s, when I run into a friend from Greenhills, I still bring up Forest Park’s dominance (in a friendly way, of course).
+Now that it is 40 years later and I’m well into my 50’s, when I run into a friend from Greenhills, I still bring up Forest Park’s dominance (in a friendly way, of course).

 I am on the WWAB Board because I believe in the school system and their values and I believe that through education, all things are possible.